Theory of Operation

 Component Overview

 Transaction data words flow through the SPI_HOST IP in a path which starts with the TX FIFOs, shown in the block diagram above.
-At the output of the TX FIFOs each data word is separated into individual bytes by the Byte Select block, which is also responsible for parsing the byte-enable mask and discarding unwanted bytes.
-Selected bytes are then passed into the shift register, where they are played out at Standard, Dual, or Quad speed.
-For receive segments, outputs from the shift register are passed into the Byte Merge block to be packed into 32-bit words.
-Finally the repacked words are inserted into the RX FIFO to be read by firmware.
+At the output of the TX FIFO, each data word is separated into individual bytes by the Byte Select block, which is also responsible for parsing the byte-enable mask and discarding unwanted bytes.
+Selected bytes are then passed into the shift register, where they are driven out at Standard, Dual, or Quad speed.
+For receive segments, bytes captured by the shift register are passed into the Byte Merge block to be packed into 32-bit words.
+The repacked words are then inserted into the RX FIFO to be read by firmware.

 RX and TX FIFOs